 What diseases am I likely to have if my body aches constantly?

 Fibromyalgia is a chronic pain disorder with hallmark symptoms of chronic widespread pain, fatigue, and sleep disturbances that negatively affects the quality of life.
-Other key symptoms associated with fibromyalgia are tenderness, stiffness, depression, anxiety and cognitive difficulties.
+Other key symptoms associated with fibromyalgia are tenderness, stiffness, depression, anxiety and cognitive difficulties (read about how you can deal with anxiety).
 Mood and anxiety disorders generally co-occur with fibromyalgia since they have common pathophysiologic (functional changes associated with or resulting from disease or injury) abnormalities.
 Fibromyalgia is also known to co-exist with irritable bowel syndrome (IBS), migraine, temporomandibular disorder (jaw and surrounding facial muscle problems), painful bladder syndrome, inflammation of prostate gland and chronic pelvic pain.
 This means, if you have fibromyalgia, you may also side by side have one or more of the mentioned medical conditions.

-To relieve pain and to help you cope with the symptoms, your doctor may prescribe antidepressants or muscle relaxants to reduce pain perception in your brain.
-But the first line of treatment involves physical therapy, exercise, eating a well balanced diet, stress-relief methods such as massage and relaxation techniques and cognitive-behavioral therapy.
+To relieve pain and to help you cope with the symptoms, your doctor may prescribe antidepressants or muscle relaxants to reduce pain perception in your brain (find out what antidepressants are).
+But the first line of treatment involves physical therapy, exercise, eating a well balanced diet, stress-relief methods such as massage and relaxation techniques like yoga asanas for stress relief and cognitive-behavioral therapy.
 In some cases, non-pharmacologic treatment has shown to be more useful than medications alone.
-For example, studies have shown that yoga, acupuncture and Traditional Chinese Medicine (TCM), are valid therapeutic methods for fibromyalgia.
+For example, studies have shown that yoga, accupuncture and Traditional Chinese Medicine (TCM), are valid therapeutic methods for fibromyalgia.

 Very similar to fibromyalgia is a medical condition known as chronic fatigue syndrome (CFS).
 The symptoms are almost same except that in fibromyalgia widespread body ache is the primary symptom whereas extreme fatigue that doesn’t improve with rest is how doctors diagnose CFS.